People who cannot weep together are people who cannot laugh together…The other side of real grief is real joy. – Malidoma Some´

 He rambled till the butcher cut him down.

-LaDonna is consumed with grief and anger, and seems to be struggling, but she eventually gives in to the rhythm and joins the second-line dancers in the procession.
+At the beginning of the Second Line return, LaDonna is consumed with grief and anger, and seems to be struggling, but she eventually gives in to the rhythm and joins the second-line dancers in the procession.
 She is on her way toward achieving closure with her lost one.
-By contrast, Toni (the white, redheaded woman who has also lost a loved one), hasn’t yet been able to access her grief, cannot join the dancing, and walks off alone, passing LaDonna, who is holding her children.
-Toni won’t approach closure until the second season of “Treme,” when she can no longer hold back the sweet tears of grief.
+By contrast, Toni (the white, redheaded woman), hasn’t yet been able to fully access her grief, cannot join the dancing, and walks off alone, passing LaDonna, who is holding her children.
+(Hint: Toni won’t approach closure until the second season of “Treme,” when she can no longer hold back the sweet tears of grief.)

 Some glad morning when this life is over, I’ll fly away;